Kids who love history love Camp History!

 "It was, by far, the best experience he had all summer." – parent

 Camp History programs give middle school students the opportunity to perform primary historical research and expose them to a wide variety of museum careers, while having a lot of fun along the way.
+This summer’s theme is the American Revolution:

 CHECK OUT PHOTOS FROM PAST SESSIONS OF CAMP HISTORY BELOW!